Summary

 • Sarah Doernberg, MD

-Sarah Doernberg is a Professor in the Division of Infectious Diseases and the Medical Director of Adult Antimicrobial Stewardship at UCSF Medical Center.
+Sarah Doernberg is a Professor in the Division of Infectious Diseases.
 She has an active outpatient Infectious Diseases Clinic and sees inpatients on the Transplant Infectious Diseases service.
-Her clinical research focuses on diagnosis and treatment of antibiotic resistant infections and antimicrobial stewardship.
+Her clinical research focuses on diagnosis and treatment of antibiotic resistant infections.

 Details